 IFRS 17 fundamentally changes how entities account for insurance contracts, introducing a default "building block approach", which disaggregates the cash flows in an insurance contract and provides a different measurement basis for each component, and a simplified "premium allocation approach" for certain short-term contracts.
 The premium allocation approach will be applicable to most property and casualty insurance contracts.
 Assumptions used in measuring insurance assets and liabilities such as cash flows, discount rates and risk adjustment will be updated at each reporting period.
 The discount rate will reflect the characteristics of the insurance liabilities and the estimated future cash flows to settle claims incurred will be discounted unless the period of time between claim occurrence and settlement is less than one year.
 Presentation changes include 'insurance revenue' replacing the current reporting of 'written premiums' and 'earned premiums' and insurance contract assets and liabilities will not be netted.
 In addition, insurance results will be presented without the impact of discounting.
-Amounts relating to financing and changes in discount rates will be shown separately.
+Amounts relating to financing and changes in discourt rates will be shown separately.
 Under this standard, premiums receivable, unearned premiums and claims payable may no longer be presented separately from other insurance assets and liabilities.
 The standard will require extensive disclosures to provide information on the recognized amounts from insurance contracts and the nature and extent of risks arising from these contracts.

-The effective date for IFRS 17 is January 1, 2021 with mandatory restatement of comparative periods.
-In June 2019, the IASB issued an exposure draft which proposes amendments to IFRS 17, including the deferral of the effective date by one year to annual periods beginning on or after January 1, 2022.
-The exposure draft was subject to public consultation and addresses concerns and implementation challenges.
+The original effective date for IFRS 17 was January 1, 2021 with mandatory restatement of comparative periods.
+In 2020, the standard was finalized and a deferral of the effective date by two years to annual periods beginning on or after January 1, 2023 was announced.
 The Company continues to monitor developments and discussions and determine impacts related to this standard.
 IFRS 17 is expected to significantly impact the overall financial statements.

 The Company is dedicated to the successful implementation of the standard and has committed considerable resources and efforts.
-Preliminary work was completed in 2019 in efforts to determine financial impacts and to also assist in the assessment of technological and data needs.
-The Company is in the initial stages of formulating accounting policies, selecting vendor solutions and modifying data needs while monitoring any amendments to the standard.
+Preliminary work has been completed in efforts to determine financial impacts and to also assist in the assessment of technological and data needs.
+The Company is formulating accounting policies, selecting vendor solutions and initial stages of determining and modifying data needs.